 When the construction zone is not entirely isolated from the rest of the building, dust particles open the door to come and go as they please.
 One of the first and most crucial steps to eradicating dust contamination is to close off the construction zone from the rest of the facility.
 Airflow into the area is essential, but you want to limit how much air travels.
 Keeping the construction zone contained is one of the most critical steps.

 A customizable wall barrier can be a great option to help contain dust and debris in one area.
-STARC Barriers are airtight walls that can be configured into any shape to prevent dust from freely traveling.
+STARC Systems RealWall are airtight walls that can be configured into any shape to prevent dust from freely traveling.
 They are more durable than other options and can be reused during a future project.
 Its quick installation makes it a great option if you need a last-minute solution for dust contamination.

-A product like AnteRoom will perfect fit if you want total room isolation.
+A product like AnteRoom will be a perfect fit if you want total room isolation.
 Setting up this small room along the doorway mitigates the risk of work dust and related contaminants from traveling out of the construction zone.
 However, this system also serves as an air purifier for dust with external negative air machine adapters on either side of the enclosure.

 Having an air purifier for construction dust is ideal.
 This equipment will work efficiently to eliminate harmful particles that adversely affect people's health.
 When you establish methods that will not only isolate the harmful particles but completely clean the air in the facility, you will be on the right path toward good indoor air quality.